Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory

 \section{Lagrangian immersions given by covering maps}

-Theorem \ref{thm:main} characterizes stable Lagrangian immersions from a closed surface into a Cartesian product of two closed surfaces.
-The aim of this section is to use such Lagrangian correspondences to study the relation of the two Lagrangian Floer complexes related by this Lagrangian correspondence.
-This also provides a hint of how to recover the information of the associated quilted Floer complex from these two Lagrangian Floer complexes (Subsection \ref{subsec:8.2}).
+{Let $F_1,F_2$ be closed symplectic surfaces and $L_i\looparrowright F_i$, $F\looparrowright F_1\times F_2$ be Lagrangian immersions, $i=1,2$.
+The aim of this section is to use the Lagrangian correspondence $F$ between the two closed surfaces $F_1,F_2$ to compare the oriented bigons connecting the points in $L_1\times_{F_1}(F\circ L_2)$ $($Definition \ref{def:lagint} and Remark \ref{rmk:lagint}$)$ with its boundary in $L_1$ and $F\circ L_2$ with the oriented bigons connecting the points in $(L_1\circ F)\times_{F_2} L_2$ with its boundary in $L_1\circ F$ and $L_2$.} Theorem \ref{thm:main} produces a way to calculate the Lagrangian compositions when such Lagrangian correspondences are generic (i.e. satisfy the conclusion of Theorem \ref{thm:main}).
+This also provides a hint of how to recover the information of {the oriented bigons connecting points in $(L_1\times L_2)\times_{F_1\times F_2}F$ with its bounday in $L_1\times L_2$ and $F$} (Subsection \ref{subsec:8.2}).
 To achieve the aim, it is necessary first to understand the case where the Lagrangian correspondence has no bisingularities (Subsection \ref{subsec:8.1}).

+\begin{defn} {Let $(X,\omega)$ be a symplectic manifold and $L\looparrowright X$, $L'\looparrowright X$ be Lagrangian immersions. {\bf A bigon of $\mathbf{L\times_X L'}$} is an oriented immersed unit disc satisfying the following conditions: \begin{itemize} \item its boundary is the unit circle, the map of the upper half circle can be {lifted} to $L$ and the map of the lower half circle can be {lifted} to $L'$, \item the two points $(\pm1,0)$ on the boundary circle {are} mapped to two different points $x,y\in L\times_X L'$, \item the image of the disc near $x,y$ are convex corners $($Figure 3$)$. \end{itemize}} \end{defn}